finint/DRPO/README.md

 ## 3. Citing

-* If you find this papaer is useful for your research, please consider citing the following papers:
+* If you find **DRPO** is useful for your research, please consider citing the following papers:

   ``` latex
   @inproceedings{han2023efficient,